(This post may include affiliate links. You can read about our affiliate policy here.)

 You can’t consult with competitors of your current employer.
 (This is standard practice with all consulting arrangements.)
 You are also required to read the site’s ethics guidelines to ensure you don’t breach any confidentiality agreements.

-Why?
 The site offers six types of “micro-consulting” arrangements.
-This includes in-person engagements, telephone consultations and electronic surveys.
+These include in-person engagements, telephone consultations and electronic surveys.
 Your hourly pay governs in-person consultations and telephone meetings.
-But you are far more likely to qualify for electronic surveys.

 Referral fees